Film d'auteur

 Film d'auteur (also called cinéma d'auteur) is an expression used to describe the films of a film director or a screenwriter which reflect their artistic personality.
-This term seeks before all to link the work of a filmmaker to preferred themes and the coherence of an innovative and singular style.
-It is, however, a subjective notion of which there is no rigorous definition.
-Film d'auteur is frequently grouped with "Cinéma d'art et d'essai" or research cinema.
+This term is primarily used to link a filmmaker's body of work to their preferred themes and to highlight the coherence of their innovative and distinctive style.
+However, it is a subjective designation with no strict definition.
+It is often associated with art house cinema or experimental cinema.

 Origin

-The notion of film d'auteur was born in France in the 1950s when critics influenced by the theories of Louis Delluc, Alexandre Astruc and André Bazin, who constituted the following Nouvelle Vague – notably François Truffaut – called their wish a cinema breaking the academicism of their elders (for example Jean Delannoy and Claude Autant-Lara) and inspired by American filmmakers such as Alfred Hitchcock, Howard Hawks and John Ford.
-In an article of the Cahiers du cinéma of 1955 in which he evokes Ali Baba by Jacques Becker, Truffaut defines the theoretical concept of "politique des auteurs" which consists in studying a film as the continuation of the aesthetic choices of a filmmaker and not as a work entirely apart, attributable to a precise genre or story.
-Consequently, being an auteur means that the director has full authority over his films.
-He surpasses technical constraints in order to define his own style.
-The auteur is therefore, according to Truffaut, the one who brands into his works original motifs which belong only to himself and no other.
-This concept, dominant in French critical discourse since the 1960s, makes the director the sole creator to the detriment of the screenwriter or co-screenwriter, producer, and technical team.
-This vision is contested and seen as rejected since the 1990s, notably by the French-American critic Noël Burch who judges it to be too limited and uniquely focused on form.
+The notion of film d'auteur was born in France in the 1950s when critics, influenced by the theories of Louis Delluc, Alexandre Astruc and André Bazin, who went on to constitute the French Nouvelle Vague – notably François Truffaut – called for a cinema breaking the academicism of their elders (for example Jean Delannoy and Claude Autant-Lara) and were inspired by American filmmakers such as Alfred Hitchcock, Howard Hawks and John Ford.
+In an article of the Cahiers du cinéma of 1955 in which he evokes Ali Baba by Jacques Becker, Truffaut defines the theoretical concept of "politique des auteurs" which consists of studying a film as the continuation of the aesthetic choices of a filmmaker and not as an entirely separate work, attributable to a precise genre or story.
+Consequently, being an auteur means that the director has full authority over their own films.
+They overcome technical constraints in order to define their own style.
+The auteur is therefore, according to Truffaut, someone who weaves original, unique motifs into their works.
+This concept, dominant in French critical discourse since the 1960s, makes the director the sole creator, sidelining the screenwriter or co-screenwriter, producer, and technical team.
+This vision is contested or even rejected since the 1990s, notably by the French-American critic Noël Burch who judges it to be too limited and uniquely focused on form.

 In Germany, film d'auteur is represented especially by the New German Cinema movement (Rainer Werner Fassbinder, Werner Herzog, Wim Wenders, etc.).
-According to them, the director must brand his vision and his style in his work, in the same manner as a writer in the field of literature: it is the metaphor of the "camera-pen".
-The film must therefore be considered as the work of an author rather than a simple entertainment product manufactured by the Hollywood "dream factory".
+According to them, the director must imprint their vision and their style in their work, just like a writer in the field of literature – the metaphor of the "camera-pen".
+The film must therefore be considered the work of an author rather than a simple entertainment product manufactured by the Hollywood "dream factory".
 The term "auteur" is used today in English to designate directors who have a style of their own or a distinctive vision.